Peter Zezel

-Peter Zezel (April 22, 1965 – May 26, 2009) was a Canadian professional ice hockey centre who spent 15 seasons in the National Hockey League from 1984 to 1999.
+Peter Zezel (April 22, 1965 – May 26, 2009) was a Canadian professional ice hockey centre who spent 15 seasons in the National Hockey League (NHL) from 1984 to 1999.

 Early life

 Zezel was born and raised in Scarborough, Ontario.
 Zezel was an alumnus of Birchmount Park Collegiate Institute.
 His father Peter Zezel Sr. immigrated from Srb (near Gračac), Croatia, Yugoslavia in 1947.
 When Zezel Sr. arrived in Canada, he anglicized his family name from Žeželj.